gxf1212/notes/MD/FYP-notes.md

 #### A brief flow

 - get stable complex structure, modify the ligand properly to obtain the other one

-- get .mol2, .rtf and .prm files from [CGenFF](https://cgenff.umaryland.edu/) or MolFacture in VMD (no AutoPSF required, retaining coordinates and names)
+- get `.mol2`, `.rtf` and `.prm` (in one single `.str`) files from [CGenFF](https://cgenff.umaryland.edu/) or MolFacture in VMD
+  - no AutoPSF required, retaining coordinates and names (same for mtp and remtp)

+- run the make_hybrid code to obtain the hybrid `.rtf` and `.pdb` file (with atoms renamed and B value assigned)
+  - did not run very well.
+Now: just stick to the paper: the CH2 also considered as "common atoms". we only add a neutral hydrogen atom
+- run `merge-fep.tcl` to build the ligand and complex with VMD. do use `top_all36_cgenff.rtf`!
+- solvate and ionize them. a new version of `sol-ion-fep.tcl` is created to make sure the systems have the same size (ligand more atoms?)
+- run the 2nd script `edit_FEP.py` to edit the beta field in the .pdb file
+- run the 3rd script `edit_psf.py` to remove unparametrized angles/dihedrals, etc.
+- normal measurement, equilibration and run, but not necessary to gradually heat up (but if you like...)

+principles

+- always make sure the initial and final ligands are overlapping (same coordinates)

-  > old version: use CHARMM-GUI
+> old version for ligand building: use CHARMM-GUI
 >
 > - parametrize both ligands in CHARMM-GUI
 >
 >   - to get: `.rtf` file.
 >
 > - same ligands, get properly renumbered .pdb files from CHARMM-GUI PDB reader
 >
 >   - to get: `.pdb` file
 >
 >   > PDB reader itself can also give .rtf? but need the .mol2 file...

-- run the make_hybrid code to obtain the hybrid `.rtf` and `.pdb` file (with atoms renamed and B value assigned)

-- run `merge-fep.tcl` to build the ligand and complex with VMD. do use `top_all36_cgenff.rtf`!

-- solvate and ionize them. a new version of `sol-ion-fep.tcl` is created to make sure the systems have the same size (ligand more atoms?)

-- run the 2nd script to edit the beta field in the .pdb file

-- run the 3rd script (not finished) to remove unparametrized angles/dihedrals, etc.

-- normal measurement, equilibration and run, but not necessary to gradually heat up (but if you like...)

-principles

-- always make sure they are overlapping (same coordinates)
+>
-- if .mol2 file is needed, use drawing_3D!
+>   if .mol2 file is needed, use drawing_3D!

 #### Basic thoughts of make_hybrid script